How Nano Influencers Help Your Business Grow and How to Find Them?

 Fotis Mint (@fotismint)

-Although Fotis is mainly active on Twitter, he also has a solid Instagram audience.
+Although Fotis is mainly active on Twitter, he also has a great social media presence and a solid Instagram audience.
 He is a digital sculptor and 3D printing enthusiast.
 On Instagram, he posts his creations that can be bought on other sites.
 This way he can promote various 3D printers and influence everyday people on which brands to consider.

 Dominika Muszyńska (@ninika.muszynka)